IBM-Cloud/vscode-ibmcloud-schematics/README.md

 IBM Cloud Schematics extensions for Visual Studio Code aids in automating your IBM Cloud infrastructure, service, and application stack across cloud environments.
 This capability is currently being released as a Beta release.

-The extension is designed to provide a `build and deploy` experience to developers via [vscode custom tasks], there-by increasing developer productivity in terms of ease in Authoring, Building, Deploying and Testing their terraform configuration with IBM Cloud Schematics.
+The extension is designed to provide a `build and deploy` experience to developers via [vscode custom tasks](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks), there-by increasing developer productivity in terms of ease in Authoring, Building, Deploying and Testing their terraform configuration with IBM Cloud Schematics.

 ### Tasks